Twenty reasons traveling with a tour operator makes your life better.

 Our national parks have an incredible number of things to do, and figuring out which trail to hike, where to rent bikes or what time of day to find the best wildlife can be quite overwhelming!
 On an Austin Adventures vacation, we have a solid choice of activities already on lockdown and we have backup plans for our backup plans just in case our plans don’t go to plan!

-Example: You just pulled up to the Iceberg Lake trailhead in Glacier National Park and find the trail is closed due to grizzly bear activity.
+Example: You just pulled up to the Iceberg Lake trailhead on a Glacier National Park Guided Tour and find the trail is closed due to grizzly bear activity.
 No worries!
 Your guides will take you on a hike to nearby Grinnell Glacier instead (an equally impressive trek).
 And if Iceberg Lake still isn’t open tomorrow, they have around five other options to choose from to continue making your adventure the vacation of a lifetime.

 18. Dietary requirements covered